Joeycho/React-redux-pet-management-system/README.md

 Seed some datas into sqlite3.
 In this example, I put 2 clinics and 1 owner.

-`rails server`

-This command is for running the backend server on port number 3000.
-It will show the URL address to access.
-Make sure that it contains `http` protocol.
-It should be `http`, not `https`.
-In my example, it was `http://0.0.0.0:3000`.

 `npm start` under `/react-redux-pet-management-system` folder.

 This will run Frontend React-redux app and Rails api app.